benridley/hiera_tss/README.md

 `ssl_verify`: Specify whether to verify SSL certificates (default: true)

 `auth_file` : The path of a file on your Puppet Master that contains authentication information for Secret Server.
+Set this to read only for the Puppet master user.
 It should follow the format:

   ```
   username=secret_server_username